Types of Claims

 A joint claim is a claim using base period earnings of more than one type, e.g., federal civilian wages, federal military wages, and regular state-covered wages.
 These claims are based on both California wages and federal wages.

 These claims can be filed in California against earnings from another state.
-An unemployed New Yorker who just moved to California will file an "Interstate Claim."
+For example, an unemployed New Yorker who just moved to California will file an "interstate claim."

 These claims are based on wages earned in two or more states.

 These claims provide eligible California Training Benefit (CTB) claimants with additional benefits beyond their regular claim.
 The CTB program allows eligible claimants who lack competitive job skills to receive their benefits while attending an approved training/retraining program.

 This program allows for the payment of UI benefits to employees of participating employers whose hours and wages have been reduced.
 These claims are considered an alternative to layoffs.

 This program enables employers to retain trained staff during slow business periods.
 Employees are then available for full-time employment as business improves.
 Employers may use the partial program if employees are temporarily working reduced hours or have been placed on layoff status for no more than two consecutive weeks.
 Employees who are laid off due to lack of work for more than two consecutive weeks must claim benefits in the usual manner and meet regular UI requirements.

 This federal program provides financial assistance and employment services to dislocated workers and the self-employed when they are unemployed as a direct result of a major natural disaster.

 These claims are for those individuals who work or provide services for a public or private non-profit school employer.
 A school employee (unless stated otherwise) is also a school supportive employee.
-These are employees employed by a non-profit or public entity employer who provide services to, or on behalf of an educational institution.
+These are employees who are employed by a non-profit or public entity employer and who provide services to, or on behalf of an educational institution.